-Diseases, food shortages plague migrant "jungle camp" in Bosnia
+Diseases, food shortages plague migrant 'jungle camp' in Bosnia

 Croatian police have repeatedly denied using strongarm tactics against migrants.

-($1 = 0.8800 euros)
+$1 = 0.8800 euros